 Complete visibility and real-time tracking will be game changers

-Products, such as vaccines, biopharmaceuticals and cell therapies, need to be transported under stringent environmental conditions where temperature, humidity, light exposure and other variables are tightly controlled.
+Pharma products, such as vaccines, biopharmaceuticals and cell therapies, need to be transported under stringent environmental conditions where temperature, humidity, light exposure and other variables are tightly controlled.
 Tracking and monitoring the ingredients from supplier to factory, measuring temperature, time and the location to deliver reliable data and a clear line of sight at every stage is critical.
-This level of visibility and tracking are the top areas which can really help supply chain leaders – and therefore, healthcare and pharma providers – to identify efficiencies and gaps and then tie that to their business profitability.
+This precise level of visibility and tracking can really help supply chain leaders – and therefore, healthcare and pharma providers – to identify efficiencies and gaps and then tie that to their business profitability.

-FedEx supports clinical trial projects by providing greater transparency throughout the supply chain.
-It will not only make the customers’ life easier but also elevate their business and help them connect to a larger network in APAC and worldwide.
-To add, automation will continue to improve, and automated tracking systems will help to reduce the need for manual inventory management as well as considerably reduce drug wastage due to expiration and spoilage, since facility personnel can be proactively alerted to the status of products in storage.
-With inventory data digitized, healthcare facilities can work faster, and with added accuracy, to better meet accreditation and government regulation requirements.
+We also support clinical trial projects by providing greater transparency throughout the supply chain.
+This not only makes customers’ lives easier but helps to elevate their business and connect to a larger network in APAC and worldwide.
+We see that automation will continue to improve.
+Automated tracking systems lessen the need for manual inventory management as well as considerably reduce drug wastage from expiration and spoilage; facility personnel can be alerted proactively to the status of products in storage.
+With inventory data digitized, healthcare facilities can work faster, and with more accuracy, to better meet accreditation and government regulation requirements.